dennisbartol/Vue-Knowledge/various/SSR.md

 ### SSR

-SSR (Server-Side Rendering) refers to the process of rendering Vue components on the server and delivering fully rendered HTML to the browser, instead of relying solely on client-side rendering (CSR).
+SSR (<ins>Server-Side Rendering</ins>) refers to the process of rendering Vue components on the server and delivering fully rendered HTML to the browser, instead of relying solely on client-side rendering (CSR).
 This approach is particularly useful for improving performance, SEO, and user experience.

 \
 \